Get

 5. Use Chicken Broth to Cook the Rice

 Rice can be rinsed in a bowl, a pan, or a rice cooker insert.
 Remember to rinse it multiple times until the water is clear.
-Put the cup of rice in the chicken broth after the water has boiled for a while.
+Put the cup of rice into 2 cups of the chicken broth after the water has boiled for a while.
 Then, bring it back to a boil before reducing the heat.
-Cook for 20-25 minutes with a tight-fitting cover (brown rice may require 40 to 45 minutes).
+Cook for 20 to 25 minutes with a tight-fitting cover (brown rice may require 40 to 45 minutes, but again, we recommend using only white rice since it is easier to digest).
 When it’s done cooking, the rice will be mushy and a bit soggy, and the water should have been absorbed.

 broth in a pot